jsjxyjl/CBDet/README.md

-# Scene Bag detection, a new dataset and an new method
+# Exploring Complex Scene Bag Detection with A New Dataset and A New Method
 ![demo](img/demo.jpg)

 ## Introduction